 PhD Student at the Warwick Electrochemistry and Interfaces Group of the Chemistry Department, under the supervision of Prof. Patrick R. Unwin alongside Prof. Julie V. Macpherson.
-Research in conjuction with industrial partners Pfizer and AstraZeneca.
-This research involves investigating the release profile of the electrochemically active drug acetaminophen to determine the breakdown of a reverse enetric polymer coating - the Kollicoat® Smartseal 30 D. The properties of this polymer makes it an effective taste masker of drugs and acts as a moisture barrier.
+Research in conjunction with industrial partners Pfizer and AstraZeneca.
+This research involves investigating the release profile of the electrochemically active drug acetaminophen to determine the breakdown of a reverse enteric polymer coating - the Kollicoat® Smartseal 30 D. The properties of this polymer makes it an effective taste masker of drugs and acts as a moisture barrier.
 This is particularly useful for pharmaceutical products which have a high drug loading content as well as for paediatric and geriatric patients.

 Student-Staff Liaison Committee Representative (SSLC Rep) for the PhD students of the MAS CDT in the Chemistry Faculty as of November 2016.

 Atomic Force Microscopy (AFM)

 - Mathematical modelling in Matlab and R

 - Imaging software ImageJ, SPIP™, Adobe Illustrator, ChemDraw

 MSc Molecular Analytical Science, Distinction

 MAS CDT, University of Warwick, 2015-2016